Mahendra of Nepal: Tanka Prasad Acharya's cabinet

-On 27 January 1956 (Magha 13, 2012 BS) King Mahendra appointed Acharya as the prime minister of Nepal.
+On 27 January 1956 King Mahendra appointed Acharya as the prime minister of Nepal.
 The first five-year plan was launched during his tenure as prime minister.
 During his time, Nepal Rastra Bank and the Supreme Court were established.
 Acharya's tenure is also seen as a golden age for Nepal in foreign relations.
 In addition to establishing diplomatic relations with many countries, the government was able to establish close ties with the Chinese government.
-The Chinese government had provided Rs 60 million to Nepal on 7 October 1956 (Ashwin 22, 2013 BS).
-Tanka Prasad Acharya resigned as prime minister in July 1957(Ashadha 2014 BS).
+The Chinese government had provided Rs 60 million to Nepal on 7 October 1956.
+Tanka Prasad Acharya resigned as prime minister in July 1957.

 Kunwar Indrajit Singh's cabinet

-Kunwar Indrajit Singh was appointed prime minister by King Mahendra in 1957 (2014 BS) His cabinet included Education Minister Mahakavi Laxmi Prasad Devkota.
+Kunwar Indrajit Singh was appointed prime minister by King Mahendra in 1957.
+His cabinet included Education Minister Mahakavi Laxmi Prasad Devkota.
 He tenure was mostly spent in attempts to curtail his own enemies He was later replaced by a government led by Suvarna Samsher Rana.
 According to General Nara Shumsher Jang Bahadur Rana, he was dismissed by King Mahendra because he tried to stage a coup against the king and relegate him to a 'puppet king', just like in the Rana days.